 The Business loan guarantee scheme (Garantie Ondernemingsfinanciering, GO) makes it easier for large and medium-sized companies in the Netherlands to borrow substantial amounts of money.
 Capital providers receive a 50% guarantee from the government.
-The maximum term for the Business loan guarantee scheme is maximum 8 years.
+The term for the Business loan guarantee scheme (in Dutch) is maximum 8 years.

 Corona crisis: temporary extension of GO

 The Business loan guarantee scheme has been extended (GO) to help businesses deal with the corona crisis.
 The amount for which the government stands as guarantor has been increased to €150 million.
 The maximum guarantee percentage has been increased from 50% to 80% for large companies (public limited companies, nv) and to 90% for SMEs.
 The GO guarantee ceiling has been raised to €10 billion.

 When do you qualify?

 To qualify for the GO Business loan guarantee scheme (in Dutch), the following criteria must be met: